FrancoLiberali/cql/docs/cql/cqllint.rst

 While, in most cases, queries created using cql are checked at compile time, there are still some cases that can generate run-time errors (see :ref:`cql/type_safety:Runtime errors`).

 cqllint analyses the Go code written to detect these cases and fix them without the need to execute the query.
+It also adds other detections that would not generate runtime errors but are possible misuses of cql.

 .. note::

-    At the moment, only the error cql.ErrFieldModelNotConcerned is detected.
+    At the moment, only the errors cql.ErrFieldModelNotConcerned and cql.ErrFieldIsRepeated are detected.

 We recommend integrating cqllint into your CI so that the use of cql ensures 100% that your queries will be executed correctly.